anilgitpractice/docker_assig/README.md

     ⠿ Network solution_default        Removed
   ```

-> By using the docker compose.yml file successfully.
+> By using the docker compose.yml file successfully :smile:

 -------